-Municipalities are important stakeholders during the application process and will therefore be engaged to improve the quality of municipal reports.
+Municipalities are important stakeholders during the application process and will therefore be engaged with regards to improve the quality of municipal reports.
 The requirements of the Liquor Licensing Tribunal to support the Alcohol Harms Reduction approach will be communicated.
 Local government will also be engaged to share information relevant to the public via their communication channels.
-All new applications will be shared with the municipalities to ensure their careful consideration of public interest.
-Municipalities will also be encouraged to implement their own initiatives to create awareness of all new applications and ways to reduce alcohol related harms in their municipal areas.
+Municipalities will be encouraged to implement their own initiatives to create awareness of all new license applications and of ways to reduce alcohol related harms in their municipal areas.
+Discussions will also take place that will facilitate the provision of meaningful inputs regarding the consideration of public interest when submitting municipal reports in terms of new license applications.